 |U.K. leader thanks nurses for saving his life

-The Prime Minister of the United Kingdom, Boris Johnson, has thanked his country's National Health Service for saving his life.
-Mr Johnson, 55, tested positive for COVID-19 on March the 27th.
-He self-isolated in his apartment in Downing Street, London and continued to lead the country and its response to the coronavirus pandemic.
-However, his symptoms persisted and his condition took a turn for the worse.
-On April the 5th, he was admitted to a London hospital for tests.
-A day later he was moved to the hospital's intensive care unit as his condition worsened.
-Downing Street said this was a "precautionary move".
-He remained conscious and was able to breathe without needing a ventilator.
+The U.K. Prime Minister, Boris Johnson, thanked the National Health Service for saving his life.
+Mr Johnson, 55, tested positive for COVID-19 and self-isolated in London.
+He continued to lead the UK's response to the coronavirus pandemic.
+However, his condition worsened.
+He went to hospital for tests and was moved to an intensive care unit.
+This was a "precautionary move".
+He remained conscious and could breathe without help from a ventilator.

 Mr Johnson said the care he received from nurses was "exemplary".
 He said: "I can't thank them enough.
 I owe them my life."
 He is now recovering and making "very good progress".
 He is doing puzzles and watching films.
 His biographer said: "Boris…believed he was strong enough to keep going regardless of any symptoms from which he might be suffering.
 His strong [tendency] was to overwork, not to put his feet up."